Horse Bit Parts & Mouth Anatomy Guide

 Tongue

 The tongue is made up of twelve highly sensitive muscles that react to pressure, pain, taste, and heat.
 Its main function is to help the horse eat and swallow food.
-The hyoid bones that connect the back of the tongue and the jaw are also connected to a group of muscles extending to the sternum, shoulder, and forelegs.
-These muscles extend even further into the breast, pectoral, and abdominal muscles and even to the pelvis.
-This is important to consider because most bits utilize some level of tongue pressure, which can influence the amount of tension throughout the horse's entire body during work.
+The hyoid bones that connect the back of the tongue and jaw are also connected to a group of muscles extending to the sternum, shoulder, and forelegs.
+These muscles extend further into the breast, pectoral, and abdominal muscles—all the way down to the pelvis.
+This is important to consider, because most bits utilize some level of tongue pressure, which can influence the amount of tension throughout the horse's entire body during work.

 Bars